rbhushans/transit-tracker/README.md

 - MAX_TRAIN_MINUTES - The scale of the train animation.
 A larger value will allow a train to show up sooner (e.g. if you set it to 20, a train 18 minutes away will be visible).
 I set it to 10 because when you get to larger values, the scaling becomes a bit odd where you really want the visual granualrity at smaller numbers - the difference between 17 and 18 minutes is not much
 - HEADER_LABEL - Single character denoting the line.
 With some font size and position adjusting, you can probably make this work for 2 or more digits
 - HEADER_DESTINATION_LABEL - The destination - in my case "downtown"

+## Buttons!

+If you would like to add a power and/or manual refresh button, use the following instructions.
+Make sure the Pi is turned off while you do the wiring.

+1. See above for materials for buttons
+2. You will need two buttons, and 4 wires (innies\* on either side)
+3. First, connect the button to one end of each of the wires.
+The easiest way to do this is by inserting one of the hooks into the little slot at the head, and the other hook into the hole (see image below).
+4. Once you've connected the 4 wires to the two buttons, take each button + wire combo, and attach them to the following:
+   a.
+Sleep Button: Pins 39 and 40 (GND)
+   b.
+Manual Refresh Button: Pins 33 and 34 (GND)
+5. Now, switch your branch to "buttons", and run the main script.
+6. Try clicking the sleep button to see the display go to sleep, and click it again to wake it up.
+7. Try clicking the refresh button to see the progress tracker reset, and the data refresh on command

+\* Note - I use innies/outties above as a fun alternative to the (in my opinion) dated female/male terminology that may be a bit more ubiquitous in wiring.